 Most people utilize the health services provided by the region in which they live.
 For example, Levaggi and Menoncin (2012) show that, during the first half of the 2000s, the hospital admissions of other regions' residents amounted to one tenth of the admissions of the residents, on average.
-Note that if the poor quality of the regional health service is partially responsible for such 'intra-state migrations', the moving costs paid by the house-holds are an example of foreseen expenses triggering precautionary saving against adverse health shocks.14
+To all extents, if the poor quality of the regional health service is responsible for an 'intra-state migration', the moving costs paid by the households constitute an example of foreseen expenses triggering precautionary saving against adverse health shocks.13